RoperoIvan/Dialogue-System/docs/index.md

 ## TODO 2: Change the PLAYERNAME tag to the player name in the dialog

 ### What do you have to do
+Now we want to replace the word that came out in the previous TODO (PLAYERNAME) by the name we want our character to have in the game.
+For this I have already left a loop that runs through the whole phrase that the NPC says in a node.

+- Create a new variable size_t (a variable capable of representing the size of any object), this variable will be equal to the value obtained from looking for the PLAYERNAME in the line of dialogue.

+- Put a condition that will only be fulfilled if you find the word PLAYERNAME.

+- Now substitute the word for the name we want to put our character.

+- Remember to use the find and replace functions to complete this TODO.

 ### What you should see